AlexTheUnknowable/trading-card-app/README.md

-Fork of my final project rewitten in React!

-Application for the management of digital trading cards
+Application for the management of digital trading cards This is a rewrite of my final project, from Vue to React!